Right to life also for those without internet, provide walk-in Covid vaccines for all: Rahul Gandhi

 "Online registration is not enough for the vaccine.
 Every person walking in at a vaccination centre should get the vaccine.
 Those who do not have access to internet also have the right to life," he said in a tweet in Hindi.

-The Congress has been critical of the government's vaccination policy and its handling of the Covid situation in the country.
+The Congress has been critical of the government's vaccination policy and its handling of the Covid situation in the country.—PTI